NetSPI/ESC/README.md

 2. Run esc.exe.

 ### Run via Msbuild.exe
 Using msbuild.exe to execute .net code through inline tasks is a technique that was developed by Casey Smith.
+Related material can be found [here](http://subt0x11.blogspot.com/2018/11/microsoft-build-engine-compromise-part_13.html).
+<br><br>
-Related material can be found [here](http://subt0x11.blogspot.com/2018/11/microsoft-build-engine-compromise-part_13.html). <br><Br>Run one of the msbuild commands below to start the Evil SQL Client console using the esc.csproj file.
+Run one of the msbuild commands below to start the Evil SQL Client console using the esc.csproj file.
 You can explicitly provide it as a .xml or .csproj file, but no file name has to be provided if only one .csproj file exists in the directory your executing msbuild.exe from.
+<br><br>
  ` C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe ` <br>
  `C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe esc.csproj` <Br>
  `C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe esc.xml` <br>